 Fascinating details about Equatorial Guinea national football teamFootball

-Meanwhile, Kurt Okraku has been re-elected as the Ghana Football Association president.
+- Kurt Okraku has retained his position as the Ghana Football Association president

 The GFA boss retained his seat after securing 117 out of 119 votes cast, representing an overwhelming 97.1% support from delegates at the elective congress in Tamale.